lukud/raccoon-/README.md

-# raccoon - A Scalable Reference Assembly Error Correction Pipeline
+# raccoon - A Reference Assembly Error Correction Pipeline

 ***THIS IS AN EARLY AND BUGGY ALPHA RELEASE NOT INTENDED FOR DISTRIBUTION!***